asahala/BabyLemmatizer/README.md

 -->

 # Citations
 If you use BabyLemmatizer for annotating your data or training new models, please cite this repository and [Sahala et al. 2022](http://hdl.handle.net/10138/348412).
-An updated publication will be written in 2023 that describes this version of the system.

 ```
-@inproceedings{sahala2022babylemmatizer,
+@inproceedings{sahala2023babylemmatizer,
-  title={BabyLemmatizer: A Lemmatizer and POS-tagger for Akkadian},
+  title={BabyLemmatizer: A Neural Pipeline for Lemmatizing and POS-tagging Cuneiform Languages},
-  author={Sahala, Aleksi and Alstola, Tero and Valk, Jonathan and Linden, Krister},
+  author={Sahala, Aleksi and Lindán, Krister},
-  booktitle={CLARIN Annual Conference Proceedings, 2022},
-  year={2022},
-  organization={CLARIN ERIC}
+  booktitle={Proceedings of RANLP 2023},
+  year={2023}
 }
 ```